SilkRose/Pony/stories/shower-coffee/shower-coffee.md

 Rarity set her steaming cup of coffee on the towel rack outside her shower.

-She started the water and got in.
+She starts the water and got in.

 *This is silly, she has to be joking, right?*

-She took a sip after washing her mane.
+She takes a sip after washing her mane.

 *It's not that good.*